GregTrevellick/VsixRatingChaser/README.md

 ## How To Use This Package

+1. Add a reference to assembly [Microsoft.VisualStudio.Shell.15.0](https://www.nuget.org/packages/Microsoft.VisualStudio.Shell.15.0) to your vsix project

-1. Add the [nuget package][NugetUrl] package to your vsix solution
+1. Install [this package][NugetUrl] package to your vsix project

-1. Add a class to your vsix application gregt1 inherits from DialogPage, implements IRatingDetailsDto
+1. Add a class to your vsix application gregt1 inherits from DialogPage, implements IRatingDetailsDto - this stores the data as vsix options, invisibly, so you may want to put into your 'options' folder

 1. Add a class to your vsix application gregt2 gets the options, calls the Chase() method in Chaser class